 A half of a minute passed before Felicity asked," What was that?"

 Ben looked at her and said, "Well, a kiss."

 Felicity raised her eyebrows suggesting that he go on.
 But, oh!
 Her face was so adorable he lost his thought for a second.
 "Felicity..."
 He trailed off then continues with a burst of passion," I love you."

-Felicity didn't quite expect this.
-The kiss or anything alike.
+Felicity didn't quite expect this; the kiss or anything alike.
 "Uhh, Ben I wish this had been sooner.
-I've loved you since I saw you.
+You are my best friend and I have always loved you since I saw you.
 I'll miss you," Felicity said softly.

 Ben made his way back over to her and put a hand on her cheek.
 "Will you wait for me?"